A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch: METHODOLOGY

 This adds a weighted entropy component $\alpha\mathcal{H}(\pi(\cdot|s_t))$ to the standard action-value function $\arg\max_{\pi} \sum_{t} \mathbb{E}_{(s_t, a_t) \sim \rho_\pi}[r(s_t, a_t)]$, where $\rho_\pi$ denotes the state-action marginal of the trajectory distribution induced by a policy $\pi$, with the aim of encouraging exploration during training.
 Specifically, for our task, we design the reward function $r(s_t, a_t)$ in eq. (\ref{eq:max_ent}), which evaluates the outcome of action $a_t$ when the state of the environment is $s_t$, as the sum of the following components:

-\begin{itemize} \item $r_{fingers} = f(t+1) - f(t)$, where $f$ denotes the number of fingers in contact with the object at the given timestep.

-\item $r_{dist\_object\_center}$ guides the end-effector to approach the object.
+\begin{itemize} \item $r_{fingers} = f(t+1) - f(t)$, where $f$ denotes the number of fingers in contact with the object at the given timestep. \item $r_{dist\_object\_center}$ guides the end-effector to approach the object.
 It considers the distance $d$, measured in $cm$, of the object position estimated at the beginning of the episode w.r.t. the $x$ and $y$ axes of the iCub hand reference frame (red and green axes in Fig.~\ref{fig:hand} \textit{(a)}).
-Specifically, for the superquadric-based approach, we consider the center of the superquadric, while we use the median point of the object's pointcloud, when considering VGN.
+Specifically, for the superquadrics-based approach, we consider the center of the superquadric, while we use the median point of the object's pointcloud, when considering VGN.
 The value of this component is equal to $d(t+1) - d(t)$ if $f(i) < 2$ for all the timesteps $i \in {0,...,t+1}$, otherwise it is equal to $0$. \item $r_{object\_height}$: this component rewards the difference of the object height $h$ measured in $mm$ with respect to the table between two consecutive timesteps, $t+1$ and $t$, therefore evaluating whether the object has been lifted from the table in that time frame.
-We start considering this term only when at least two fingers have been in contact with the object.
+We consider this term only from the moment when at least two fingers touch the object.
 Specifically, if $f(t+1) \geq 2$ and $h(t+1) - h(t) > 0$, or $f(i) \geq 2$ for at least one timestep $i \in {0,...,t+1}$ and $h(t+1) - h(t) < 0$, $r_{object\_height} = f(t+1)*(h(t+1) - h(t))$, otherwise $r_{object\_height} = 0$. \item $r_{end \_of\_episode}$ evaluates the termination of the episode.
 An episode might end in one of the following cases: \textit{(i)} the object is grasped and uplifted by $10 cm$, \textit{(ii)} the object is moved too far from the initial position, \textit{(iii)} the inverse kinematic solver cannot find a solution for the required configuration of the end-effector, or \textit{(iv)} the current timestep is equal to the maximum number of allowed timesteps per episode.
 In the first case, the robot has successfully grasped the object and the term $r_{end \_of\_episode}$ is equal to $1$.
 In all other cases, the episode is considered a failure and thus the term is equal to $-1$. \end{itemize}